pierrickrogermele/dev-doc/unix.md

 ### offlineimap

-Synchronize locally with a IMAP account.
+Synchronize locally with an IMAP account.
-Can use a mail app to access local mail boxes.

 Install on MacOS-X:
 ```bash